tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器镜像服务/操作指南/镜像创建/管理镜像仓库_intl_en.md

  >!
 When a specified image tag is deleted, other image tags that have the same image ID as the deleted image tag may also be deleted.
 Consequently, these image tags will become unavailable.

 ### Building images
 You can use the source code hosted on GitHub, GitLab.com, private Gitlab, Gitee code cloud, TGit or CODING to compile and build an image.
-For more information, see [Configuring Image Building](https://intl.cloud.tencent.com/document/product/1051/37252).

 ### Editing the repository information
 On the details page of the image repository, you can select the **Repository Information** tab to view and edit basic information of the image repository, as shown in the figure below.